-Wondering the beach near my home in Penzance, I found myself perusing the organic wreckage strewn across the sand after a storm.
+Wandering the beach near my home in Penzance, I found myself perusing the organic wreckage strewn across the sand after a storm.
 Mingled amongst the debri of Sea Spaghetti (Himanthalia elongata) and its own roots I found Sea Grass.
 Looking a little like washed up wild leeks, or green strands of sea weed, this plant is rather unique and important.

 Lapping waves, sweet smelling hedgerows, and glorious walks and forays in Cornwall and the Isles of Scilly were the inspiration for writing my first book; Wild Food Foraging in Cornwall and the Isles of Scilly.
 Which does what is says in the title.